 All applicants for the Boren Scholarship must receive university endorsement through a campus review process.
 Candidates should meet with the designated Boren campus representative for guidance throughout the application process.

-The scholarship supports study in Africa, Asia, Central & Eastern Europe, Eurasia, Latin America & the Caribbean, and the Middle East.
+The scholarship supports study in Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East.
 Study in the countries of Western Europe, Canada, Australia, and New Zealand is excluded.

-Campus deadline: January 2012 (TBA).
-Prospective applicants must meet with the Boren Campus Representative early in the Fall 2011 semester.
+Campus deadline: (TBA) Prospective applicants must meet with the Boren Campus Representative early in the Fall semester.